The Pali Line

 "That which is feeling, your reverence, and that which is perception and that which is discriminative consciousness — these states are associated, not dissociated, and it is not possible to lay down a difference between these states, having analysed them again and again.
 Your reverence, whatever one feels, that one perceives; whatever one perceives that one discriminates; therefore these states are associated, not dissociated, and it is not possible to lay down a difference between these states, having analysed them again and again." — Horner, (Middle Length Sayings, I #43, PTS ed. pp 352).

-It is only when an individual injects "ownership" into the process, or "identifies" with the process that an individual or any thing is said to come into being or exist and it is only then that the individual becomes subject to kamma and destined to suffer dukkha.
+It is only when an individual injects "ownership" into the process, or "identifies" with the process that an individual or any thing is said to come into being or exist and it is only then that there is subjection to kamma and the destiny of suffering dukkha.

 It is one or another or a combination of these factors that is what is erroneously identified with as the self or as belonging to one's self.